 Telephone Interviewer Jobs in USA with Visa Sponsorship

-Telephone interviewer positions often qualify for H-1B and other work visas when they require specialized skills in market research methodology, statistical analysis, or social science expertise.
+Telephone interviewer positions often qualify for H-1B visa and other work visas when they require specialized skills in market research methodology, statistical analysis, or social science expertise.
 Many research firms and polling companies sponsor visas for experienced interviewers with relevant degrees.
 For detailed occupation requirements, see the O*NET profile.

 See All Telephone Interviewer JobsOverview

-Showing 5 of 7+ telephone interviewer jobs
+Showing 5 of 59+ Telephone Interviewer jobs

 Have you applied for this role?